American Airlines warns flights may be more crowded in July

 American Airlines said on Friday it would stop limiting the number of seats it sells on each flight from July 1.

-But airline executives have warned that underselling seats is not something they could do forever, particularly as they continue to bleed cash in the middle of the coronavirus pandemic.
+The company said it will notify customers if their flight is going to be full and allow them to move to more open flights when available, mirroring a policy by United Airlines .

-American said it will notify customers if their flight is going to be full and allow them to move to more open flights when available.
+Delta Air Lines and Southwest Airlines have said they will continue limiting their seating capacity through September.

-U.S. airline passenger numbers have rebounded from lows reached in April, but executives and analysts have expressed concern about a spike in coronavirus cases in a number of U.S. states, including Texas.
+The Allied Pilots Association, which represents American Airlines' pilots, has called for the government to subsidize empty seats to help people feel more comfortable about flying and create a level playing field.

 Starting June 30, it will begin asking customers during the check-in process to certify that they have been free of COVID-19 symptoms for the past 14 days.